Kubernetes

 If you need to work with just a handful of secrets, or if security is not a top priority (which may be the case if you’re running a purely experimental Kubernetes cluster where secrets do not protect any high-value data or sensitive data), using Kubernetes’s built-in secrets management tooling may work for you.
 But for other use cases, consider an external secrets manager, which provides benefits like the following:

-- Stronger security: The main benefit of external secret management systems is that they store secrets more securely.
+• Stronger security: The main benefit of external secret management systems is that they store secrets more securely and help protect sensitive data without relying on Kubernetes alone to store everything.
 Most encrypt secrets by default, and many have features for automatically rotating keys.
 As we mentioned, Kubernetes doesn’t do these things for internal secrets.

-- Comprehensive secrets management: In addition to supporting Kubernetes, external secrets managers are typically compatible with other platforms and services.
+• Comprehensive secrets management: In addition to supporting Kubernetes, external secrets managers are typically compatible with other platforms and services.
+They can also use the secrets store csi driver or similar methods to deliver secrets from external platforms to workloads.
 This makes them a convenient way to manage secrets and share them across all of your workloads, not just those based in Kubernetes.

-- Improved auditing: Many external tools also provide built-in auditing capabilities to help track who has access to secrets and when.
+• Improved auditing: Many teams also rely on third party tools to automate rotation, enforce centralized controls, and track who has access to secrets and when.

 Best practices for managing Kubernetes secrets